emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Two parameters is required by action "Data bridge to RabbitMQ":
+Two parameters are required by action "Data bridge to RabbitMQ":

 1).
 RabbitMQ Exchange.
 Here set it to "messages"